 - Fully-qualified domain name (FQDN) for your ServiceNow instance

-- User name and password to use for USM Anywhere access
+- Username and password to use for USM Anywhere access

-- (OAuth only) ServiceNow Client ID
+- (OAuth only) ServiceNow client identification (ID)

-- (OAuth only) ServiceNow Client secret
+- (OAuth only) ServiceNow client secret

-Configuring the ServiceNow Connection in USM Anywhere
+Configure the ServiceNow Connection in USM Anywhere

 To support the ServiceNow response actions in USM Anywhere, you must configure a connection with the ServiceNow instance.
 This connection enables the AlienApp to perform CRUD operations using the ServiceNow Table and Aggregate REST APIs.